qixuchen/Robust_Interact/Code/Var_Experiments/README.md

     |                         Point |   top - 5 |     PID_5 |
     ---------------------------------------------------------

-which are the top-5 found by `Alg`.
+which are the top-5 points found by `Alg`.

-4, Display *s* points in Conjecture Phase and ask the user to select the favorite point (instead of pairwise comparison)
+Part 4: Display *s* points in Conjecture Phase and ask the user to select the favorite point (instead of pairwise comparison)

     ---------------------------------------------------------
     |                Alg (favorite) |  num_ques |        -- |